UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography

-More recent work has also demonstrated the applicability of INRs to CT image reconstruction. \citet{reed2021dynamic} utilizes parametric motion field warped INRs to perform limited view 4D-CT reconstruction of rapidly deforming scenes. \citet{sun2021coil} proposes Coordinate-based Internal Learning (CoIL) and \citet{zang2021} proposes IntraTomo, which use INRs to boost the performance of classical reconstruction algorithms, such as those discussed in Section~\ref{ct}.
-An INR is used to learn a functional form of the sinogram, receiving sinogram location $(\ang, \loc)$ as input and outputting projection measurement $\meas_\ang (\loc)$.
-The functional sinogram then generates artificial measurements from view angles not included in the original measurement sinogram.
-This artificially INR-enlarged measurement set is fed to a reconstruction algorithm, which reconstructs the image $f$, achieving improved reconstruction performance over the same algorithm trained on the original, smaller measurement dataset.
-We note that existing INR works have not addressed the aforementioned need for calibrated UQ, motivating our proposed UncertaINR framework.
+Recent work has also demonstrated the applicability of INRs to CT image reconstruction. \citet{reed2021dynamic} utilize parametric motion field warped INRs to perform limited view 4D-CT reconstruction of rapidly deforming scenes. \citet{sun2021coil} propose Coordinate-based Internal Learning (CoIL) and \citet{zang2021} propose IntraTomo, which use INRs to boost the performance of classical reconstruction algorithms, such as those discussed in Section~\ref{ct}.
+In CoIL, an INR learns a functional form of the sinogram, receiving sinogram location $(\ang, \loc)$ as input and outputting projection measurement $\meas_\ang (\loc)$.
+This functional sinogram generates artificial measurements from view angles not included in the original measurement sinogram.
+The reconstruction algorithm leverages this artificially INR-enlarged measurement set to achieve improved performance reconstructing image $f$, over the same algorithm trained on the original, smaller measurement dataset.

+We note that no existing INR works have addressed the aforementioned need for calibrated UQ, motivating our proposed UncertaINR framework.